The Ultimate PANCE® Exam Guide

 How do I study for the PANCE?

-First, download and familiarize yourself with the NCCPA’s latest PANCE content blueprint since the PANCE exam you will be taking will be modeled after this official guide.
-Then create a study plan and stick to it.
-For a comprehensive exam prep resource, we recommend UWorld’s PANCE exam learning platform.
+First, download and familiarize yourself with the NCCPA’s latest PANCE content blueprint since the exam you will be taking will be modeled after this official guide.
+Then create a PANCE study plan and stick to it.
+For a comprehensive PANCE exam prep resource, we recommend UWorld’s PA exam learning platform.

 How is the PANCE scored?